Updated April 2026

 Try an Insurance Broker

-Brokers can access underwriters like Vero and specialist markets.
+Brokers can access underwriters and specialist markets that are not available directly.
 They are experienced at placing non-standard risks and can save time versus contacting each insurer individually.
-The Insurance Brokers Association of NZ (IBANZ) has a broker finder.
+The National Insurance Brokers Association (NIBA) has a broker finder.

 4